×

 When we asked people what advice they would give someone preparing to move to Samana, they said:

 "Samana, located in the northeastern part of the Dominican Republic, is known for its beautiful beaches, lush mountains, and vibrant culture.
 Before moving to Samana, expats should be aware of several important factors.
 Firstly, the official language in Samana is Spanish, so it would be beneficial to learn the language or at least some basic phrases.
 English is spoken in tourist areas, but not widely elsewhere.
 The cost of living in Samana is relatively low compared to many Western countries.
 However, expats should be aware that imported goods can be expensive due to import taxes.
 Healthcare facilities in Samana are adequate for minor health issues, but for serious conditions, you may need to travel to the capital, Santo Domingo.
 It's recommended to have a comprehensive health insurance that covers medical evacuation.
 The Dominican Republic has a tropical climate, with high temperatures and humidity throughout the year.
 Samana, in particular, experiences heavy rainfall during the hurricane season from June to November.
 Public transportation in Samana is not very reliable or comfortable.
 Most expats choose to rent or buy a car for convenience.
 However, driving in the Dominican Republic can be challenging due to different driving habits and poorly maintained roads.
 The Dominican Republic is generally safe, but petty crime like pickpocketing and bag snatching can occur.
 Expats are advised to take standard precautions to protect their personal belongings.
 The food in Samana is a blend of Spanish, African, and Taino influences.
 The local cuisine is based on rice, beans, and meat, with plenty of fresh seafood and tropical fruits.
 The Dominican Republic has a different electrical system than North America and many European countries.
 The standard voltage is 110 V and the frequency is 60 Hz, so you may need a voltage converter or adapter for your devices.
 Lastly, the Dominican people are known for their friendliness and hospitality.
-However, they also value respect and good manners, so it's important to be polite and respectful in all interactions," explained one expat living in Samana, the Dominican Republic.
+However, they also value respect and good manners, so it's important to be polite and respectful in all interactions," remarked one expat who made the move to Samana.

 How do I find a place to live in Samana?